sharmilamurty/Repository2/README.md

 # Repository2
-trying to get hands on withgithub
+trying to get hands on with github